Strategies to improve dairy cows’ feed intake during heat stress | Dellait

 Internal heat production increases at higher feed intakes and milk production, which is why high producing cows are more sensitive to heat stress than lower-producing cows.
 One mechanism the organism has to reduce heat production is to reduce intake and thus less heat needs to be dissipated.

 Knapp and Grummer (1991) reported that when a cow’s body temperature increased from 101.3° to 104°F, dry matter intakes decreased from 45 to 31 pounds.
 Berman (2005) showed cows started to suffer from heat stress at temperatures 9°F cooler when production increased from 77 to 99 pounds per day.
+They also reported that air velocity increased the maximum threshold, suggesting that cows housed in facilities with forced air can tolerate higher ambient temperatures.

 Continue reading this article published in eXtension.